JorjaFox/website/_posts-old-blog/2013-03-28-billy-killing-us.md

 Well.
 Now I don't know what to say.
 I mean, he did know that Sara and Grissom were married before hand, or rather he said he did.
 So I don't even know anymore what's up with him.

 Still.
-Next time you ask 'When is Billy coming back to CSI?' the answer is "Never, because Billy doesn't <em>want</em> to come back."
+Next time you ask 'When is Billy coming back to CSI?' the answer is "Never, because Billy doesn't _want_ to come back."